judyfong/Mih/README.md

 # Menntaskólinn á Íslandi
 ## University-of-Reykjavik
 (Menntaskólinn á Íslandi)
 This is a parody school that legitimately teaches icelandic.
 It is icelandic intended to annoy people.
 I call it simple Icelandic.
 We focus on slang and curse words.
+Bad grammar is encouraged.

 # Community Standards and Guidelines